b-frazier/dictionary-app/README.md

 # dictionary-app
-A search driven application that allows the user to look up words traditionally and on UrbanDictionary for modern slang terms.
-It will also display a word that changes each day.
+A search driven application that allows the user to look up words to retrieve its definition and pronunciation, as well as present a random word of the day.